w3f/polkadot-wiki/docs/learn/learn-guides-assets-create.md

 ![Sign asset creating transaction](../assets/statemint/Statemint-asset-3.png)

-If the transaction is successful, you should see the asset and its details displayed in the Network > Assets page on Statemint.
+If the transaction is successful, you should see the asset and its details displayed in the Network > Assets page on the Asset Hub.